Lutheran Medical Center

 Innovative techniques and technologies offered

 We target thyroid tumors with some of the most advanced treatments and technology available.
-In the hands of our experts, tools such as these can lead to optimal results and improved survival rates:
+In the hands of our experts, tools such as these can lead to optimal results and improved survival rates.
+Throughout our system, our advanced offerings include:

 - da Vinci® robot – A robotic surgical system designed to facilitate complex surgery using a minimally invasive approach.
 This system enables surgeons to make smaller, more precise movements with tiny instruments inside your body, which can help you heal more quickly.